Falls from chairs are very problematic. They can have a serious effect on a person’s confidence, not to mention the injuries they can cause.

 However, we must reiterate that a pommel’s primary use is for abduction of the lower limbs.

 These 5 things can make all the difference if you know someone who is at risk of falls from chairs.
 Whether it’s something as simple as a raked seat or tilt-in-space, or something more specialist like a harness or belt, there are ways and means of keeping you secure from falls.

 If you want some extra advice on a certain client, or you’d like to arrange a free joint seating assessment with one of our seating experts, get in touch with our team.

-If you’re working with a client who is a frequent faller, or is very high risk, you may also want to recommend some equipment to help them get back to their feet if they do fall.
+If you’re supporting a frequent faller, or someone who is at very high risk, it may be necessary to look at ways care equipment can help to help them get back to their feet if they do fall.

 Prevention is the best care strategy and finding the right chair greatly reduces the risk of someone falling/sliding, it is worth being prepared in case a fall does happen and a faller needs help getting from the floor.